Lameguy64/mkpsxiso/README.md

    Add `sudo` to the install command if necessary.

-The default installation path is `C:\Program Files\mkpsxiso` on Windows or `/usr/local/bin` on Linux.
+The default installation path is `C:\Program Files (x86)\mkpsxiso` on Windows or `/usr/local/bin` on Linux.
 You can change it to any directory by passing `--install-prefix` to the first command.

 ## Issues